je-jo/business-card-project/README.md

 # BigsonDev - Business Card Project

 This is a solution to the [BigsonDev Business Card Project](https://bigsondev.com/projects/business-card-project/).
+BigsonDev site offers free access to Adobe XD designs for front-end development practice.

 ## Table of contents